venezik/ios_capstone/README.md

 * User can see a recap over time to see progress

 * User can have visual graphics to see their progress

+* User can see a calorie summary for the day

+* Weight Tracker

+* Steps displayed on the top

+* Water consumer for the day is displayed

 # Screen Archetypes